jeanschmidt/python_c_multipackage_prototype/python_poc/README.md

 ## Status

-Currently this approach is proven to Linux, next steps would be to validate them in Windows and MacOS systems.
+Working on Linux, MacOS and Windows